 However, this classification is subject to the interpretation of the faculty.
-Some institutions, particularly large universities such as Trinity College, University College Dublin or University of Limerick, use UK documents such as NARIC UK to give admission to international candidates.
+Some institutions, particularly large universities such as Trinity College, University College Dublin or the University of Limerick, use UK documents such as NARIC UK to give admission to international candidates.

 Many institutions will ask for the student to make an extra year because basic education Ireland has one year more than the Brazilian.

 - Basic education in Ireland is delivered full-time, i.e. there is a higher workload.

 - Undergraduate courses in Ireland are taught full-time, except for a few courses

 - Students who have a European passport and are under the age of 24 must apply through the Central Applications Office – CAO.
 However, the Brazilian qualification may not have equivalence through this system.

 This was an overview of graduations in Ireland.
 Our purpose is to spread more and more Irish education in Latin American countries so that you can make an informed decision about undergraduate courses.